jcoleman45/6300test/Project2/D1/DesignDocument.md

 ### 1.1 Assumptions

-- It is assumed that the stall manager has an Android device to use the application
+- It is assumed that the stall manager has an Android device to use the PReMS application
 - Assumption is that the stall manager user is familiar with the Android OS and in using Android apps
 - No specific user manual is provided with the application other than making the app user interfaces to be intuitive for easier navigation.
 It is assumed that the user is aware of the complete set of requirements